Jefferson Territory: Origins

-Kansas, with a growing divide between the eastern commercial centers and the central agricultural populations, had concerns over how the gold rush and the influx of miners to the Rockies could shift the base of power from the northeastern side of Kansas to the mountainous region in the west of the state.
-Meanwhile, the miners, being 600 mi from the capital of the territory, felt that the legislature was out of touch with their needs.
-They thought a new territory or state would have the benefit of being responsive to their economic situation and consolidate the population that was currently spread across four territories.
-Denver area leaders decided to pursue both a relationship with Kansas and a bid for separation by sending delegates to the Kansas Territorial Legislature and the United States Congress.

 On February 7, 1859, the Kansas Territorial Legislature replaced Arapahoe County with six new unorganized counties and appointed county commissioners for each.
-However, since the commissioners were not provided a salary, they never took office.
+The governments were provided with no funds and had no significant effect.
 The settlers in the region attempted to organize a county on their own and on March 28, 1859, an election was held to elect officers.
 A total of 774 votes were cast, including 231 from Auraria and 144 from Denver City.
 A desire for a new territorial government kept the elected officials from taking their offices, as doing so would have given recognition to the Kansas Territorial government.
-In the meantime, Hiram J Graham, the local delegate to Congress, had successfully introduced a bill to establish a new territory in Pike's Peak Country.
+In the meantime, Hiram J Graham, the local delegate to Congress, had introduced a bill to establish a new territory in Pike's Peak Country.
 Though the bill did not pass, it nevertheless encouraged settlers to establish a separate government themselves.